 - i) Deferred income taxes The Company is periodically required to estimate the tax basis of assets and liabilities.
 Where applicable tax laws and regulations are either unclear or subject to varying interpretations, it is possible that changes in these estimates could occur that materially affect the amounts of deferred income tax assets and liabilities recorded in the financial statements.
 Changes in deferred tax assets and liabilities generally have a direct impact on earnings in the period that the changes occur.
 Each period, the Company evaluates the likelihood of whether some portion or all of each deferred tax asset will not be realized.
-This evaluation is based on historic and future expected levels of taxable income, the pattern and timing of reversals of taxable temporary timing differences that give rise to deferred tax liabilities, and tax planning initiatives; and - ii) Share-based payment The fair value of share-based payment is determined using a Black-Scholes Option pricing model.
-Such option pricing models require the input of subjective assumptions including the expected price volatility, option life, dividend yield, risk-free rate and estimated forfeitures at the initial grant. - iii) Acquisition Management uses judgment in determining if an acquisition is a business combination or an asset acquisition.
+This evaluation is based on historic and future expected levels of taxable income, the pattern and timing of reversals of taxable temporary timing differences that give rise to deferred tax liabilities, and tax planning initiatives; and - ii) Share-based compensation The fair value of share-based compensation is determined using a Black-Scholes Option pricing model.
+Such option pricing models require the input of subjective assumptions including the expected price volatility, option life, dividend yield, risk-free rate and estimated forfeitures at the initial grant.